PKU-YuanGroup/Machine-Mindset/README.md

 Exploring emotional companionship and tasks related to intelligent agent planning types. 🧠❤️ For inquiries related to deeper understanding, academic collaboration, investment, or business partnerships, please contact jiaxicui446@gmail.com.

+## 🌱 Our Vision: A Thoughtful Addition 🌱

+In our exploration, we've considered an intriguing concept: the human mind as a pre-trained model from birth.
+From infancy to adulthood, our learning experiences and environmental interactions are akin to fine-tuning and aligning a pre-trained model with human feedback.
+It's essential to note that **MBTI personality traits are often shaped by postnatal environmental factors**, contributing to the uniqueness of each individual.
+In this context, we've embarked on an experiment of staged training, using fine-tuning and human feedback alignment (DPO) on pre-trained LLMs.
+Our aim is to enable these models not only to possess distinct MBTI attributes but also to simulate the process by which humans form different MBTI personalities.

+We believe that this unique approach will open up new avenues for understanding and utilizing large language models in the context of personality psychology.
+Stay tuned for more developments as we continue to explore the fascinating intersection of language models and human personality. 🌟🔍

 ## 🌟 Exciting Highlight! 🌟

 We are thrilled to introduce you to our latest offering: not two, **but 16 distinct MBTI models**, now available for your exploration!
 Take a deep dive into the realm of personality with our open-source treasure trove.